cs01/gdbgui/README.md

 If you use this at your company or for your job, I would love to hear from you -- send me an email and let me know.

-## Possible Improvements
+## Future Improvements

-* Add syntax highlighting
-* Hover over a variable and immediately see its value.
+* Hover over a variable in source code to see its value
+* Embed plotting tools to plot a variable's value over time
 * Assign values to variables / memory addresses
 * Embed a binary/decimal/hex calculator
-* Embed plotting tools to plot a variable's value over time